 Denis Island is ca. 43 km north of Aride Island and 80 km north-east of the main island of Mahé (Figure 1).
 Denis holds a small population of P. lepturus which nest across the island.
 Nest monitoring is island-wide and follows similar methods to Aride, Cousine and Aldabra whereby a specific area (Table 2) of the island has been monitored consistently from Nov 2015 to Sept 2016.
 All new nests in the area monitored and nest outcome recorded.
 This is the first assessment of P. lepturus fledging success for Denis Island.

-2.3.
-Data collection and analysis
+Data analysis

-It is important here to highlight that due to the differences in methods, duration and longevity of each monitoring programme we were unable to compare between sites using statistical analysis.
-We aim to present overall breeding success, trends in breeding success at each site and where possible trends in nesting density.
+Due to the differences in data collection methods, duration and longevity of each monitoring programme we were unable to compare between sites.
+We therefore present overall breeding success, and temporal trends in breeding success and nesting density wherever possible.

-For analysis using Aldabra, Aride, and Cousine data, we compiled each nesting attempt by the date of the first record of the nesting attempt, whether the attempt resulted in a successful fledged chick (nest fledged =1; nest failed = 0), or a failure and at what stage the nest failed.
-We then employed a set of Generalised Additive Models (GAM) with a binomial error structure and using date as a smooth term to identify temporal trends, firstly to model the probability of nesting density, i.e. is there a trend in the number of new nesting attempts within the designated monitoring area over time? and secondly, to model the probability of fledging success i.e. is there a trend in the number of successfully fledged chicks within the designated monitoring area over time?
-We also constructed a set of GAMs for Aldabra, Aride, and Cousine including date, as with the fledging success models, but also included ‘month’ to assess seasonality in the data, i.e. does the number of new nest nesting attempts change throughout the year?
-Data for Cousin and Denis Islands were insufficient to perform this analysis and therefore only the annual average breeding success was included for these sites.
+We were able to analise temporal trends for Aldabra, Aride, and Cousine.
+To do that, we employed a set of Generalised Additive Models (GAM) in each location with nest density or breeding success as a response variable.
+Nest density was defined as the number of new nests recorded within the monitoring area per month while breeding success as a binomial variable (nest fledged = 1; nest failed = 0).
+We employed a normal and binomial error structure for the density and success models respectively.
+We included two independent variables as smooth terms, ‘date’ and ‘month’ in order to assess long term trends while accounting for the possible seasonality in the response variables.
+Survey effort was constant over the year in all these tree locations, and as we are not performing comparisons across sites it was not necessary to account for differences among the areas surveyed.

+Data for Cousin and Denis Islands were insufficient to perform this analysis and therefore only annual average breeding success was included for these sites.
 Cousin data was collected using a selection of nests chosen at one point in the year and this selection was followed until all outcomes were accounted for, no additional nests were added.
 Also, the number of nests monitored was not constrained by survey area, simply a sample of nests were chosen.
 The Denis Island monitoring programme was in-place for just under one full year.
 Whilst we acknowledge the effect these differences have on the data obtained we believe for the purpose of gaining a general indication of breeding success at each site, the data obtained from these sites was sufficient.
 Highlighting the differences in methods is also a key aim of this study and we therefore take this up in the discussion.

 3. Results